NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 buttercup squash

-Buttercup features dense, starchy, grainy, orange-yellow flesh.
-Its flavor and texture are often described as a reminiscence of sweet potatoes.
+Buttercup squash is characterized by its dense, starchy, grainy, orange-yellow flesh, with a flavor and texture often likened to sweet potatoes.

-Inside, the central hollow cavity is filled with pumpkin-like, numerous, large, flat seeds.
-They weigh about 2 to 4 pounds.
+Inside, the central hollow cavity is filled with numerous large, flat seeds reminiscent of pumpkin seeds, weighing approximately 2 to 4 pounds.

 Harvesting

-In general, buttercup fruit is sufficiently mature to be removed from the vine at 45 days after flowering and when the entire foliage becomes senesced, and the stem turns corky, brown, and hard.
+In general, buttercup fruit is considered sufficiently mature for removal from the vine at 45 days after flowering, indicated by the entire foliage becoming senesced and the stem turning corky, brown, and hard.

-After the harvest, most farmers cure by simply holding the squash at room temperature at about 70 deg F for 2-3 weeks before transfer to a cool, dry place such as the basement or garage for long-term storage.
+After harvest, most farmers cure the squash by simply storing them at room temperature, around 70 degrees F, for 2-3 weeks before transferring them to a cool, dry place such as the basement or garage for long-term storage.

-Some of the popular buttercup squash varieties grown in the U.S are:
+Some popular buttercup squash varieties grown in the U.S. include:

-• 'Bonbon'- It is a medium duration, green color, large size buttercup.
+• 'Bonbon'- This variety is medium duration, green in color, and large in size.

-• 'Burgess'- On the other hand, is a short duration crop but medium-sized squash.
+• 'Burgess'- Conversely, this variety is a short-duration crop but produces medium-sized squash.

-1. Buttercup has a similar nutrition profile as kabocha squash.
-It is a low-calorie winter squash variety that holds just 34 calories per 3.5 oz (100 g).
+1. Buttercup squash shares a similar nutrition profile with kabocha squash.
+It is a low-calorie winter squash variety, containing just 34 calories per 3.5 oz (100 g).

-2. It is also an excellent source of soluble and insoluble dietary fiber.
-Besides, it carries no saturated fats or cholesterol.
+2. It is also an excellent source of soluble and insoluble dietary fiber, and it contains no saturated fats or cholesterol.

-4. Buttercup squash is a powerhouse of carotenoids and vitamin-A, provides about 1370 IU per 3.5 oz (100 g) and 820 μg of β-carotene.
-Vitamin A is an important antioxidant that helps in cell growth and mucosal repair, fighting cancer, and for good vision.
+4. Buttercup squash is rich in carotenoids and vitamin A, providing about 1370 IU per 3.5 oz (100 g) and 820 µg of ß-carotene.
+Vitamin A is an important antioxidant that supports cell growth, mucosal repair, fights cancer, and promotes good vision.

-5. Together with vitamin-A, these poly-phenolic pigment compounds help scavenge harmful oxygen-derived free radicals and reactive oxygen species (ROS) from the body that play a role in cancers, aging, and various inflammatory disease conditions.
+5. Together with vitamin A, these polyphenolic pigment compounds help scavenge harmful oxygen-derived free radicals and reactive oxygen species (ROS) from the body, which play roles in cancers, aging, and various inflammatory disease conditions.

-6. Fresh Buttercup squash holds relatively higher amounts of vitamin C (20% of RDA /3.5 oz), pyridoxine, and thiamin than pumpkin.
+6. Fresh Buttercup squash contains relatively higher amounts of vitamin C (20% of RDA per 3.5 oz), pyridoxine, and thiamin compared to pumpkin.
 Vitamin C is essential for collagen synthesis in bones, cartilage, and blood vessels, and aids in iron absorption.

-7. It is also a good source of folates, provides 24 µg or 6% of RDA per 3.5 oz.
-Folate is a cofactor involved in cell division and DNA synthesis.
-It helps prevent neural-tube defects in the newborn when taken during early pregnancy in expectant mothers.
+7. It is also a good source of folates, providing 24 µg or 6% of RDA per 3.5 oz.
+Folate is a cofactor involved in cell division and DNA synthesis, helping prevent neural tube defects in newborns when taken during early pregnancy by expectant mothers.

-8. Buttercup is low sodium (3 mg/100 g) winter squash.
-On the contrary, it carries ample amounts of potassium (350 mg/100 g), an important intra-cellular electrolyte.
-Potassium is a heart-friendly electrolyte, which helps in decreasing blood pressure and heart rate by countering the pressing effects of sodium.
+8. Buttercup squash is low in sodium (3 mg/100 g) but contains ample amounts of potassium (350 mg/100 g), an important intracellular electrolyte.
+Potassium is a heart-friendly electrolyte that helps decrease blood pressure and heart rate by counteracting the effects of sodium.

-9. Moreover, it carries good amounts of other B-complex groups of vitamins like pyridoxine, thiamin, pantothenic acid, riboflavin, and minerals like copper, selenium, calcium, iron, manganese, phosphorus, and zinc.
+9. Moreover, it contains significant amounts of other B-complex vitamins such as pyridoxine, thiamin, pantothenic acid, riboflavin, and minerals like copper, selenium, calcium, iron, manganese, phosphorus, and zinc.

 Principle Nutrient Value Percent of RDA